 Then you start over, tweaking your hypothesis given the new information that you have.
 You might repeat this process four or five times or even more depending on your experiment and variables.

-I created this free scientific method printable that you can grab and fill out with your kids.
+I created this free scientific method printable resource that you can grab and fill out with your kids.
+It's appropriate for all grade levels, although probably best for elementary students as older kids might find the font a bit juvenile.
+(We all know how cool they are.)

 Hint: a great way to write the question in the beginning is to follow this format: